 Distinctive fish assemblages can be found within a broad range of habitats in continental shelf and oceanic waters.
-The IPFs associated with the proposed action that could affect fish include (1) active acoustic sound sources from airguns; (2) vessel noise; and (3) vessel traffic.
+The IPFs associated with the proposed action that could affect fish include (1) active acoustic sound sources; (2) vessel noise; and (3) vessel traffic.
 Chapter 4.4 of the GOM G&G PEIS contains a discussion of the potential impacts from survey operations on fish resources (USDOI, BOEM, 2017a).
-Additional information about routine impacts from oil and gas activity on fish is addressed in Chapter 4.7 of the Multisale EIS and 2018 SEIS, Chapter 4.5 of the 2021 BEBR, the NMFS 2020 BO, and the NMFS 2021 Amended ITS.
-The discussions are summarized below and are incorporated by reference into this Revised SEA.
+Additional information about routine impacts from oil and gas activity on fish is addressed in Chapter 4.7 of the Multisale EIS, 2018 GOM SEIS, GOM Lease Sales 259 and 261 SEIS, Chapter 4.5 of the 2021 BEBR, the NMFS 2020 BO, and the NMFS 2021 Amended ITS.
+The discussions are summarized below and are incorporated by reference into this SEA.